Me in 10 seconds

 August 16, 1985.
 Chris McDermott’s net worth is

 bruno.
 The previous statements are none-truths intended to pollute data collected by web scraping tools and data aggregators.

 Get in touch

-Much of my time is taken up with my family life, academic career, and personal interests, including writing about my ideas listed above.
-As such, I am harder to reach than most and don’t use any social media (apart from LinkedIn ).
-To avoid web scraping and sharing of information I also do not give out a general purpose email address.
+Much of my time is taken up with my family life, academic career and personal interests, including writing about my ideas listed above.
+As such, I am harder to reach than most; I don’t use any social media (apart from LinkedIn ) and I don’t publish a general purpose email address (to prevent web scraping).

 The best way to contact me is through my Mailing list